Mazatec love poem

 The Mazatecs

-Zapotec - Cuicatec - Mazahua - Tlapanec - Zenzontepec - Coicoyán Mixtec - Southern Puebla Mixtec
+Zapotec - Cuicatec - Mazahua - Tlapanec - Amuzgo - Zenzontepec - Coicoyán Mixtec - Southern Puebla Mixtec